Dr. Mishio Yamanaka

 Historian, Educator & Digital History Practitioner

 I am a historian of the American South, Reconstruction, and the Jim Crow era.
-I currently serve as an assistant professor at the International Institute of American Studies at Doshisha University, Kyoto, Japan.
+I currently serve as an assistant professor at Sophia University, Tokyo, Japan.

 I have conducted a wide range of historical research about African American and Japanese experiences in the postbellum American South.
 My current book project, “‘Separation Is Not Equality’: The Racial Desegregation Movement of Creoles of Color in New Orleans, 1862-1900,” examines how Creoles of color of Louisiana advocated for equal access to public institutions as a fundamental tenet of civil rights after slavery.